gjanders/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 2.6.3
+New alert:
+`SearchHeadLevel - authorize.conf settings will prevent some users from appearing in the UI`

+Updated alerts:
+`AllSplunkEnterpriseLevel - Splunkd Log Messages Admins Only` - a few more errors

+`SearchHeadLevel - Search Messages user level` - updated comment, added sid field

+`SearchHeadLevel - Search Messages admins only` - added sid field

+`SearchHeadLevel - Detect MongoDB errors` - added partial flag to remove false alarms (thanks afx)

+`IndexerLevel - Timestamp parsing issues combined alert` - update to provide a list of hosts per sourcetype

+Updated dashboards:
+`detect_excessive_search_use` - removing ldap query section (as this is env specific)

+`issues_per_sourcetype` - wording update on title

+`knowledge_objects_by_app` - corrected drilldown link to point to the SplunkAdmins app (thanks Vincent!)

+Updated Splunk python SDK to 1.6.15

 ### 2.6.2
 Identical to 2.6.1, re-released to get around automated app inspect failure